akaterra/apidog/readme.md

 ```

 Defines unique identifier of the doc block within its chapter, group and subgroup.
-It can be used to distinguish between several doc blocks with the same descriptors and show them separately or combine the different doc blocks under versioning.
+It can be used to distinguish between several doc blocks with the same descriptors to show them separately or combine the different doc blocks under versioning.

 Example:
 ```